htl-leonding-project/leocloud-beeyond/README.md

 # Beeyond

-Beeyond is a project aimed to providing HTL Leonding students an effortless access to Kubernetes and allow efficient testing and deployment of their applications.
+Beeyond is a project aimed to providing users effortless access to Kubernetes.
+By utilizing templates with wildcards, Beeyond enables users to create K8s manifest files with ease, allowing for efficient testing and deployment of their applications on Kubernetes.

 ## ⚓ Kubernetes Deployment